Fever in Babies and Children

 If your child has a low-grade fever (under 102 degrees Fahrenheit), they may not need medication.
 You can try giving them extra fluids and rest to see if the fever comes down on its own.

-If the fever is over 102 degrees Fahrenheit, you may want to consider giving your child a fever reducer such as acetaminophen or ibuprofen.
+If your child has a fever above 102 degrees Fahrenheit, you can give them acetaminophen or ibuprofen to lower it.
 Be sure to check the label carefully for dosing instructions.